 The Voting Rights Act of 1965 was passed in response to Jim Crow laws and other restrictions of minorities' voting rights at the time, primarily in the Deep South.
-The Act has undergone several changes and additions since its passage, but the U.S. Supreme Court found a key provision of the Act unconstitutional in 2013.
+The Act has undergone several changes and additions since its passage.
+In 2013, the U.S. Supreme Court found a key provision of the Act unconstitutional.

 By 1965, civil rights activists had been working for years to obtain voting rights for all Americans, but had only achieved minimal success.
 However, the murder of activists in Mississippi and Philadelphia, as well as numerous other acts of violence and terrorism, captured national attention and propelled the movement forward.

 On March 7, 1965, in an event that came to be known as "Bloody Sunday," state troopers descended on peaceful protestors in an unprovoked attack on the Edmund Pettus Bridge in Selma, Alabama where protestors were en route to the state capital in Montgomery.
 In response to this event and other acts of violence, President Johnson called for effective voting rights legislation.
 Subsequently, hearings began on the bill that would become the Voting Rights Act.

 The hearings showed that the Justice Department's efforts to eliminate discriminatory election practices by litigation on a case-by-case basis had been unsuccessful in opening up the registration process.

 The VRA was enacted on August 6, 1965.
 Section 2 of the Act applied a nationwide prohibition on literacy tests.
 The Act also contained special provisions targeted at those areas of the country with histories of racial discrimination.